curtisbacon/timelinecarta/README.md

 ## Usage

-Usage only for the Magna Carta exhibition 2015
+Usage only for the Salisbury Magna Carta exhibition 2015

 ## Credits